The Complete Beginners Guide to Tretinoin

 Nourishing Serum

-A nourishing serum isn’t a must, but it’s a nice addition to your skincare regimen when starting tretinoin, as it can help hydrate the skin and ease some of the initial discomfort.
+A nourishing serum isn’t a must, but it can be a beneficial addition to your skincare regimen when starting tretinoin, as it can help hydrate the skin and ease some of the initial discomfort.

-Opt for something that contains hydrating, soothing, and nourishing ingredients such as hyaluronic acid, green tea, licorice extract, chamomile, etc.
+Opt for products containing hydrating, soothing, and nourishing ingredients, such as hyaluronic acid, green tea, licorice extract, chamomile, etc.

 Heavy-Duty Moisturizer

-As I already mentioned above, moisturizing is one of the most important steps in your tretinoin journey.
+As mentioned above, moisturizing is one of the most important steps in your tretinoin journey.

 A good moisturizer will support your skin barrier and reduce irritation.